I choose to live and to Lie, kill and give and to Die/

 Shemrez is currently:

-- studying counterinsurgency and counterintelligence in Pakistan, which is perhaps the most volatile front in the Global War on Terror, and also dealing with security issues, military strategy and foreign politics/international relations pertaining to this subject of inquiry,
+- studying counterinsurgency and counterintelligence in Pakistan, which is perhaps the most volatile front in the Global War on Terror, and also dealing with security issues, military strategy and foreign politics/international relations pertaining to this subject of inquiry – with a specific focus on military operations conducted by Pakistan inside its own territory to eliminate terrorist hideouts and strongholds, starting with Operation Rah-e-Nijat, then Operation Rah-e-Rast, the reconfiguration and enhanced interoperability of the armed services through Operation Azm-e-Nau, the highly successful Operation Zarb-e-Azb launched in militant-infested pockets of the country, followed by the ongoing Operation Radd-ul-Fasaad which has extended targeted intelligence-based counter-terrorism operations throughout Pakistan;

-- looking at Pakistani politics with a view of general elections in Dec 2012/Jan 2013, when political parties of the treasury and opposition benches will – for the first time in Pakistan’s history – have to go back to the masses and be judged for their 5-year legislative and executive performance, and how the elections in Pakistan will play out in terms of regime change, continuation of the incumbent government, the incumbent Presidency, and policies of the current regime – and whether local government elections will follow suit or not,
+- looking at Pakistani politics with a view of general elections in 2018, when political parties will have to go back to the electorate and be judged for their 5-year legislative and executive performance; how the elections in Pakistan will play out in terms of regime change, continuation of the incumbent government without their main national leader, and of the policies of the current regime – and, more importantly, whether local government elections will continue to be held and be granted more powers under the national devolution plan;

-- analyzing social mobilization techniques – especially among urban and rural youth – that reflect the innovativeness, dynamism and positive outlook of the people of Pakistan in solving their own problems themselves,
+- analyzing social mobilization techniques – especially among urban and rural youth – that reflect the inventiveness, innovative thought, dynamism and positive outlook of the majority of the people of Pakistan in solving their own problems themselves;

-- working on various India-Pakistan Track II peace initiatives, with a variety of stakeholders, to further the process of peace between two important South Asian neighbours, and to ascertain the possibilities of greater economic, social, political, cultural engagement, and people-to-people interaction, between the two countries; primarily by bring together key policy experts and opinion-makers from both countries together to discuss various issues of bilateral, multilateral and global importance, their relevance to the two countries and to South Asia at large, and ways and means to forge stronger bilateral bonds through formal engagement with the government, and through identifying opportunities for Indo-Pak co-operation, collaboration and mutual benefit in all possible fields and dimensions – to this end Shemrez has participated in the Delhi Dialogue 2011, the Chaophraya Dialogues 9 & 10, and the Islamabad Dialogue II (2012)
+- studying various India-Pakistan Track II peace initiatives – that have stalled since the incumbency of vitriolic Indian Prime Minister Narendra Modi – with a variety of stakeholders, to further the process of peace between two important South Asian neighbours, and to ascertain the possibilities of greater economic, social, political, cultural engagement, and people-to-people interaction, between the two countries; primarily by bring together key policy experts and opinion-makers from both countries together to discuss various issues of bilateral, multilateral and global importance, their relevance to the two countries and to South Asia at large, and ways and means to forge stronger bilateral bonds through formal engagement with the governments of both countries, and through identifying opportunities for Indo-Pak co-operation, collaboration and mutual benefit in all possible fields and dimensions – including possible confrontation zones such as Afghanistan: to this end, Shemrez has participated in the Delhi Dialogue 2011, the Islamabad Dialogue II (2012), and helped manage, arrange and administer the Chaophraya Dialogues 9 & 10.

 Shemrez is also currently interested in: